 2. Not Complying With Official Guidelines Of WordPress.org

-The official guidelines of WordPress.org are set of rules that one must adhere to if looking forward to submit the plugin to the WordPress.org repository.
+The official guidelines of WordPress.org are set of rules that one must adhere to if looking forward to submitting the plugin to the WordPress.org repository.
 It’s important to understand the guidelines and comply with them since any goof up could result in a ban for your plugin from the repository.
-In case of any flaws being made, an email is sent to fix the plugin and submit it again for the review.
+In the case of any flaws being made, an email is sent to fix the plugin and submit it again for the review.
 However, there won’t be any reapproval if the intent behind developing the plugin is malicious.

 3. Not Considering Compatibility While Writing Code